Manaslu Trek Weather and Temperature in September

 - If you have altitude symptoms, take an extra rest day at the same place or descend to the lower altitude

-You need to pack mixed types of trekking gear for the Manaslu trek in September for the monsoon and the cold temperature.
-It will be a warm temperature in the more parts of the trek, so you need to wear half shirts and pants during the walk.
-Check a list of equipment for the trek below:
+It would help if you packed mixed types of trekking gear for the Manaslu Trek in September for the monsoon and the cold temperature.
+There will be a warm temperature in the more parts of the trek, so you had better wear a half shirt and pants during the walk.
+Check a list of Equipment for the trek below:

 - Duffel bag or Ruksack